182 – Adam Dalton

 New competition, new friends, Adam meets Swiss players Emmanuel Berset (left) and Pierre Lugrin

-While Adam will say he has always been more of a “do-er” than an academic, he takes pride in achieving his Maths and English GCSEs despite facing cognitive learning difficulties.
+While Adam will say he has always been more of a “do-er” than an academic, he takes pride in having achieved his Maths and English GCSEs despite facing cognitive learning difficulties.
 Processing information in high-pressure or unfamiliar environments is a challenge, especially when reliant on others for typing or writing.
 However, these experiences have only strengthened his resilience, he is determined to do well.

 Adam’s success has not gone unnoticed.
 In November 2023, he was named Sports Personality of the Year by the Jersey Sports Association for the Disabled (JSAD), cementing his role as an ambassador for inclusive sport.
 His mother, Juliette, reflects on how the sport has transformed their lives: “Playing in the disabled events overseas, we’ve become part of a golfing family that all face similar difficulties.
 It’s opened up our world.”